siddharthi865/css-interview-questions-and-answers/set-18/README.md

 # Set 18

+## Question 1.
 What is baseline alignment?

+## Question 1.
 What is alignment fallback behavior?

+## Question 1.
 What is safe vs unsafe alignment?

+## Question 1.
 What is overflow clip margin?

+## Question 1.
 What is fragmentation break control?

+## Question 1.
 What is vertical writing mode?

+## Question 1.
 What is text-combine-upright?

+## Question 1.
 What is hanging-punctuation?

+## Question 1.
 What is line-break property?

+## Question 1.
 What is word-break vs overflow-wrap?

+## Question 1.
 What is hyphens property?

+## Question 1.
 What is ruby annotation in CSS?

+## Question 1.
 What is ruby-position?

+## Question 1.
 What is logical border properties?

+## Question 1.
 What is text-align-last?

+## Question 1.
 What is scroll-linked animation?

+## Question 1.
 What is animation-timeline?

+## Question 1.
 What is view-timeline?

+## Question 1.
 What is offset-path?

+## Question 1.
 What is offset-distance?